Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 ## Step 5 - Writing integration tests

-- You will now write integration tests for this code.
+- You will now write integration tests for this code **using pytest**.
 The integration tests will be written in the file `tests/integration/test_diffusion2d.py`.
 - Integration tests will be written for the functions `initialize_physical_parameters` and `set_initial_conditions`.
-As these are integration tests, each test should check how different functions from `SolveDiffusion2D` perform together.
+As these are integration tests, each test should check how different functions from `SolveDiffusion2D` work together.
 - For example lets look at how the test for `initialize_physical_parameters` will look like.
     - First step is to select some values for the input parameters to the function `initialize_physical_parameters` and also the function `initialize_domain`.
     - Looking at the functionality in `initialize_physical_parameters` we understand that the most relevant variable being calculated is `dt`.
     - Based on the choice of all input parameters, manually compute the value of `dt` for the test.
 This is the expected result.
     - Call the function `initialize_domain` and then the function `initialize_physical_parameters`.
     - Compare the value of the member variable `dt` with the manually computed `dt` using an assertion statement.
+- Now also write a similar integration test for `set_initial_conditions`.
+Note that this will be the most extensive test from the whole set.
+The field variable `u` is computed in `set_initial_conditions`, which is a 2D array.
+The test should have a computation which computes a similar `u` array for a user-defined set of initial parameters.
+This computed `u` is the expected result.
-- Using the same logic as in the previous step, intentionally break the tests to make sure that the tests are constructed correctly.
+- Using the same logic as in the previous steps, intentionally break the tests to make sure that the tests are constructed correctly.
 - **Important step**: A failing test in unittest will produce an output log in the terminal.
 Copy this output log in a code block in the `README.md` file under the section *Integration test log*.
 This log output will be part of the submission and hence is important.
 - Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
 - Before moving on from the unit tests, make sure that you have reverted all the intentionally introduced bugs in the original code.